zx85/esp32-trap-camera/README.md

-So far the SD card and the camera are recognised.
+So far the SD card and the camera are recognised, and it can take a photo.
+Next - motion detection.